Garage Upgrades and Tools

 The first iteration of the setup I had didn’t work so well with speeds and reliability being similar to the current wifi.
 Normally in a standard house the setup would have worked but mine went from a plug line that went about 25′ to the panel then from the panel about 250′ to a panel in the shed then another 10′ to the adapter.
 I wasn’t really expecting good performance but it really was sub par.
 So the only other thing I could do is try and make the connections between the 2 powerline adapters more direct.

 The result is that I ended up cutting the main line to the “shed” and splicing in an outlet that was up out of the way so it was less likely to be used and this gives it a much more direct path out to the shed.
 As an added bonus I should be able to use additional adapters in the garage for hardwired devices without having to run additional ethernet cables.

-So it’s a few weeks into the new year and I am finally investing into some items for the garage.
+So it’s a few weeks into the new year and I am finally investing in some items for the garage.
 I got all sorts of goodies.

 Aw man what a haul.
 I couldn’t get everything into this one pic.
 Everything I purchased was on sale and are items that I need or know I will use enough to get my money’s worth out of them.

-As you may know I purchased a TV a little while ago that I haven’t had the chance to install yet.
-However, part of that reason is because the computer I am going to connect it to is on the other side of a wall in the office part of the garage.
+As you may know, I purchased a TV a little while ago that I haven’t had the chance to install yet.
+However, part of that reason is that the computer I am going to connect it to is on the other side of a wall in the office part of the garage.
 So I purchased this Bluetooth keyboard and touchpad combo.